 Communication-avoiding (CA) variants of the tall-skinny Householder QR algorithm have been proposed~\cite{Demmel:2012} and its superior performance over the standard algorithm has been demonstrated~\cite{Anderson:2011}.
 In this paper, we focus on the performance comparison of the randomized algorithm against CholQR-like algorithms.
 Although with a careful implementation, CA Householder may obtain the performance close to CholQR, we believe CholQR, which is mostly based on standard BLAS-3 operation, as the baseline performance is beneficial.
 In addition, for $s$-step GMRES, it is convenient to explicitly generate the orthogonal basis vectors, where the CA variants require non-negligible performance overhead.

-The GPU performance of random sketching~\cite{Mary:2015,Swirydowicz:2023} has been previously studied.
+The GPU performance of random sketching has been previously studied~\cite{Mary:2015,Swirydowicz:2023}.
 This paper differs from these previous works since we focus on the algorithmic development of numerically stable block orthogonalization schemes.
-We then integrate the random sketching techniques into $s$-step GMRES, and study their performance impact on a GPU cluster.
+We then integrate the resulting randomized block orthogonalization schemes into $s$-step GMRES, and study their performance impact on a GPU cluster.
 We focus on the practical implementations of random sketching, using readily-available standard linear algebra kernels, though specialized kernels may improve the performance.

 Some of the sparse sketching techniques have the potential to reduce the computational complexity of the orthogonalization process.
 Unfortunately, we have not seen this performance benefit in our performance experiments, using the standard linear algebra kernels, while it may be possible by developing specialized implementations of sketching.
 Nervelessness, our main focus is to enhance the numerical stability of the solver by integrating the random sketching techniques.
 Specifically, we develop randomized block orthogonalization algorithms that obtain $O(\epsilon)$ orthogonality errors, given the corresponding block vectors are numerically full-rank.